 What can be done?

 The first thing that you should NOT do is start tearing up your yard to try and find the problem.
-Your best option is to call a certified plumber and get a video inspection done of your sewer pipes.
+Your best option is to call a certified drain cleaner and get a video inspection done of your sewer pipes.
 This inspection involves a technician lowering a video camera into your pipes to look for damage and cracks.
-It gives the plumber a good idea of the problem’s location as well as the steps for remediation.
-Video inspections are a non-destructive way to get you a reasonable estimate for the cost, time, and amount of labor involved to solve your plumbing issue.
+It gives the drain cleaner a good idea of the problem’s location as well as the steps for remediation.
+Video inspections are a non-destructive way to get you a reasonable estimate for the cost, time, and amount of labor involved to solve your drain cleaning and rootering issue.
 With any luck, your sewage system will be right as rain, so you can go on to find a less extensive solution.

 If the problem is with your sewage line, you have a few other options at your disposal.
 One way is to go the traditional route and dig a trench through your lawn, find the break, and completely replace the affected pipe.